 Ep #315: Losing Money

 If you’re stressed about money right now, you’re not alone.
-People are losing money from losing their jobs, their businesses, and the stock market.
+People are losing money from the impact the pandemic has had on their jobs, their businesses, and the stock market.
 Perhaps it’s causing you to have regrets about the past and worry about the future.

 Before you start spiraling into anxiety, think about this: If you didn't have money, would your purpose in life remain?
 For me, the answer is yes.

 Today, I’m talking about how to handle losing money and how to manage your mindset around it.
 I’ll share some of the ways I approach losing money and why I choose to focus on things that make my soul happy.
 When you take away money, you’re left with your valuable and amazing self.